-I had the pleasure of working with poet and author Valerie Bloom on an anthology of poems for children called Stars With Flaming Tails.
+I enjoyed working with poet Valerie Bloom on the anthology of poems for children called Stars With Flaming Tails.
 It was the first time I have illustrated poetry, and hopefully not the last.

-A while back during a literary event we had talked about possibly working together, but either of us knew how exactly that might happen… the catalyst turned out to be our common publisher, Janetta Otter-Barry.
+A few years back during a literary event, we had talked about possibly working together, but neither of us knew how exactly that might happen… the catalyst turned out to be our publisher, Janetta Otter-Barry.

-I worked in black and white digital paint, another first, and together with the team – Valerie Bloom, Ariana Osti (designer) and Janetta Otter-Barry (publisher and editor)- we’ve created a very powerful, meaningful book.
+I worked digitally in black and white.
+Together with the team – Valerie Bloom, Ariana Osti (designer), and Janetta Otter-Barry (publisher and editor)- we created a very powerful, meaningful book.

-But don’t take my word for it, the reviews from Achuka and the blog of the live event hosted by the University of Manchester give a really good idea of what to expect if you get a chance to read any of the poems or buy the book.
+But don’t take my word for it, the reviews from Achuka and the blog of the live event hosted by the University of Manchester give a really good idea of what to expect if you get a chance to buy the book.